Anna Windass: Storylines

+Despite the extent of Phelan's actions, however, Anna and Owen eventually manage to repair their relationship and become a proper couple.
+Their reconciliation happens just as Gary and Izzy break up with each other.
+Anna and Owen are upset by their children's split from their romance, but they nevertheless continue to support their union with Jake's unbringing.

-In 2015, Anna becomes concerned for Faye and she worries that Faye's bullying may be becoming worse as Faye tells Anna that she is being mocked for her weight gain.
+In 2015, Anna becomes concerned for Faye and she worries that her daughter is getting bullied; she later believes that Faye's bullying may be becoming worse as Faye tells Anna that she is being mocked for her weight gain.
 Eventually, it is revealed to Anna and Owen that Faye recently found out she was pregnant and Anna is beside Faye as she gives birth to a baby girl.
 Rather than be mad at Faye for not telling her, Anna is determined to encourage Faye to be responsible for her daughter, even if it means her no longer being in school until she learns to take maternal responsibility for the baby.
 Anna invites the father and his family over to discuss the baby.
-The father is revealed to be a boy called Jackson Hodge (Rhys Cadman).
-As Jackson denies taking any responsibility for getting Faye pregnant and Jackson's mother makes cruel remarks about Faye, a fuming Anna kicks out the family.

-Anna's encouragement for Faye to be a mother towards baby Miley (as Faye has named her, after pop star Miley Cyrus) causes Owen to think that Anna was acting selfishly and that she was making Faye keep the baby so she can be a grandmother, but after a meeting with a social worker, when Owen confronts Anna with his suspicions, Anna breaks down over his harsh words and tells him that she only wanted Faye to be a good mother and that she didn't want her to regret giving Miley up.
-When their relationship doesn't work, Anna and Owen split up and Owen leaves Weatherfield with Katy to Portugal before he would proceed to embark on a new life himself in Aberdeen.
+The father is revealed to be a boy called Jackson Hodge (Rhys Cadman), who turns out to be Faye's classmate.
+As Jackson denies taking any responsibility for getting Faye pregnant and Jackson's mother makes cruel remarks about Faye coming onto her son, Anna is left fuming and kicks the family out.
+Anna's encouragement for Faye to be a mother towards baby Miley (as Faye has named her, after pop star Miley Cyrus) causes Owen to think that Anna was acting out of her own interests and that she was making Faye keep the baby so she can be a grandmother.
+But after a meeting with a social worker, when Owen confronts Anna with his suspicions, Anna breaks down over his harsh words and tells him that she only wanted Faye to be a good mother and that she didn't want her to regret giving Miley up.